mattofficeuk/StatisticalForecast/README.md

 ## Long term targets
 1. A flexible system where you can specify a (set of) (CMIP) variables/regions/timescales as predictors and make forecasts of another user-specified variable/region over timescales also specified by the user.
 In addition, the ability to plug-and-play different methods for choosing the analogues (e.g. RMSE difference; correlation patterns; combinations of these)
 2. The ability to use more advanced ML methods to pick the analogues, such as CNNs targetted at specific regions (e.g. North Atlantic SSTs)

+## Finished tasks
+1. DONE LEO - Abstract out file paths into an initialisation file so it is easier to run as a different user.
+Could we make it automatic based on your username?

 ## Very general workflow
 1. Run `SUBMIT_ProcessVarsCMIP.sh` with some input (e.g. `cmip6` ) to create the pre-processed data